Please see the latest IOSH Newsletter – January 2019 – No Time to Lose

 The UK Government’s Work and Health Unit (WHU) commissioned the Council to develop a resource to support GPs in identifying work modifications as part of its “Improving Lives” strategic programme.

 The Government is keen to promote that, when individuals consult with GPs, they will receive work-related advice and supportive engagement about workplace adjustments.
 This is based on the understanding that good work is good for health.

 The Council appointed a dedicated researcher to review published literature, collate existing available resources and to develop content.
 Council members and other contacts were actively consulted during this development process.
-The resource is available here and feedback is being sought through a structured questionnaire.
+The resource is available here.

 This resource is primarily aimed at GPs to help support their medical consultations and consideration of “Fit note” options.
 It makes it clear that most work adjustments are simple, practical arrangements.

 This resource does not sit in isolation and many other converging programmes are also in development to support other health care practitioners, employees and employers to enable positive conversations on work options.
 It is illustrated with some simple case studies and there may be opportunity to add to these later.

 The resource can be read from start to finish if preferred, but we anticipate users will jump to relevant sections, links or case studies and that in time we can provide more relevant linked content applicable to wider stakeholders.

 Over the past few months, we have been working to refresh and modernise the Council’s website.
 Although our members have a great breadth of expertise and experience, we have had to be realistic about what we can offer and maintain.
 Our key priority has been to signpost reputable and authoritative information rather than try to duplicate the excellent resources which already exist – many from Council members’ own websites.
 As a representative body with nearly 40 members, it is not always easy to please everyone.
 However, we have worked with our web developers, Reality House, and our Board of Directors to plan, design and populate the new website.